 The focus of this unit is on the development of design concepts and two final presentations of visual communications to meet the requirements of the brief.
 Having completed their brief and generated ideas in Unit 3, students continue the design process by developing and refining concepts for each communication need stated in the brief.
 They utilise a range of digital and manual two- and three-dimensional methods, media and materials.
-As students revisit stages to undertake further design or idea generation when developing and presenting their design solutions, they develop an understanding of the iterative nature of the design process.
-Ongoing reflection and evaluation of the sign solutions against the brief assists students with keeping their endeavours focused.
+As students revisit stages to undertake further research or idea generation when developing and presenting their design solutions, they develop an understanding of the iterative nature of the design process.
+Ongoing reflection and evaluation of design solutions against the brief assists students with keeping their endeavours focused.

-VOCATIONAL EDUCATION AND TRAINING IN SCHOOLS
+VOCATIONAL EDUCATION AND TRAINING

-Vocational Education and Training in Schools are courses delivered to students and designed to expand opportunities, predominately in trades.
+Vocational Education and Training are courses delivered to students and designed to expand opportunities, predominately in trades.
 These provide a nationally recognised VET qualification to contribute towards the completion of either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).

-The WET/in/Schools programs allows Years 10, 11 and 12 students to develop industry specific skills, employability skills and an understanding of the world of work.
-A VETiS study can count towards a pre-apprenticeship qualification.
+The VET in Schools programs allows Years 10, 11 and 12 students to develop industry specific skills, employability skills and an understanding of the world of work.
+A VET study can count towards a pre-apprenticeship qualification.

-All students must meet the Graduate Criteria and complete a VCE VET Expression of Interest Form to be considered for a VETis course.
-This form is available from the Curriculum Administration Officer.
+All students must meet the Graduate Criteria and complete a VCE VET Expression of Interest Form to be considered for a VET course.
+This form will be available via a google form that can be accessed during the subject selection process.
 Courses are correct at time of publication and places will depend on local RTO availability.